Are these various cuts of meat all the same thing? What’s the main difference between Schnitzel, Scallopini, and Cutlets?

 So, there you have it.
 Cutlets, scallopini, and schnitzel are all essentially the same thing that can be prepared in slightly different ways and it’s all a matter of geography.

-Learn how to make Breaded Chicken Cutlets or skip the frying and try our Baked Chicken Cutlets.
+Learn how to make Breaded Chicken Cutlets or skip the frying and try our Air Fryer Chicken Cutlets.

 What’s your favorite cutlet recipe?
 Sound off in the comment section below and let us know!